fkie-cad/SNAFUzz/Readme.md

     mov [registers + .rcx], rax          ; Write the resulting value into the guest registers.
 ```
 Lifted blocks are cached based on the physical page they start and end on and block lookup is speed-up by an instruction cache.
+Calls to lifted blocks are "chained", by letting each block remember what they jumped to last time and check inside the JIT,
+whether they want to jump to the same address again.
 On a crash or timeout, the JIT simply sets `context->crash` and returns out.

 Coverage information (`coverage.c`) is collected while jitting instructions and compare- and branch-coverage work by emitting a special function calls before comparison- and conditional jump-instructions.